PrairieLearn/PrairieLearn/docs/questionSharing.md

 Questions that make use of `clientFilesQuestion`, `serverFilesQuestion`, and `serverFilesCourse` will work as expected.
 Using `clientFilesCourse` in a question is not supported at this time.

-See See the [the client and server files documentation](clientServerFiles.md) for general information about client and server files.
+See the [the client and server files documentation](clientServerFiles.md) for general information about client and server files.

 ## Steps to share a question for the first time